wp-plugins/wp-rss-multi-importer/readme.txt

 = Features =

+* Pagination option - select number of posts per page
 * Select number of posts per feed you want to show
-* Select number of posts on a page of your web site
+* Select number of posts on a page of your web site (when not in pagination mode)
 * Separate out Today from Earlier posts
 * Sort by date (ascending or descending)
 * Output feed name as (Source, Sponsor, or Club)